Single-cell transcriptomics: Considerations

 A problem associated with single-cell data occurs in the form of zero inflated gene expression distributions, known as technical dropouts, that are common due to low mRNA concentrations of less-expressed genes that are not captured in the reverse transcription process.
 The percentage of mRNA molecules in the cell lysate that are detected is often only 10-20%.

-When using RNA spike-ins for normalisation the assumption is made that the amplification and sequencing efficiencies for the endogenous and spike-in RNA are the same.
+When using RNA spike-ins for normalization the assumption is made that the amplification and sequencing efficiencies for the endogenous and spike-in RNA are the same.
 Evidence suggests that this is not the case given fundamental differences in size and features, such as the lack of a polyadenylated tail in spike-ins and therefore shorter length.
-Additionally, normalisation using UMIs assumes the cDNA library is sequenced to saturation, which is not always the case.
+Additionally, normalization using UMIs assumes the cDNA library is sequenced to saturation, which is not always the case.

+In the amplification step, either PCR or in vitro transcription (IVT) is currently used to amplify cDNA.
+One of the advantages of PCR-based methods is the ability to generate full-length cDNA.
+However, different PCR efficiency on particular sequences (for instance, GC content and snapback structure) may also be exponentially amplified, producing libraries with uneven coverage.
+On the other hand, while libraries generated by IVT can avoid PCR-induced sequence bias, specific sequences may be transcribed inefficiently, thus causing sequence drop-out or generating incomplete sequences.

+Challenges for scRNA-Seq include preserving the initial relative abundance of mRNA in a cell and identifying rare transcripts.
+The reverse transcription step is critical as the efficiency of the RT reaction determines how much of the cell's RNA population will be eventually analyzed by the sequencer.
+The processivity of reverse transcriptases and the priming strategies used may affect full-length cDNA production and the generation of libraries biased toward the 3' or 5' end of genes.

+A further consideration when sequencing large, branched cell types, such as neurons, comes from the removal of distal processes containing local pools of RNA during the single-cell isolation process.
+In these cells, scRNA-seq datasets only capture transcript in the central cell body, omitting transcripts from RNA pools localized to cellular processes that can be involved in local translation or other RNA-mediated subcellular mechanisms.
+In the brain it has been estimated that over 40% of total RNA is not sequenced by scRNA-seq due to the prevalence of local transcriptomes in cellular processes such as axons, dendrites, myelin, and endfeet.

 Data analysis

-Insights based on single-cell data analysis assume that the input is a matrix of normalised gene expression counts, generated by the approaches outlined above, and can provide opportunities that are not obtainable by bulk.
+Insights based on single-cell data analysis assume that the input is a matrix of normalized gene expression counts, generated by the approaches outlined above, and can provide opportunities that are not obtainable by bulk.